All -Time Team

 Matt Roth, 6’3″ SG 2006-2007

 .: Not only is Matt Roth the ToC’s all-time leader in three-pointers made (34) in a career, he is also the state of Illinois’ all-time leader in three-pointers made as well.
 Roth is the 15th All-Time Leading Career Scorer in the ToC with 137 points in six games.
-He was named the Most Valuable Player of the City of Washington Invitational in 2006 and 2007 and led Washington High School to back to back championships in the event.
+He was named the Most Valuable Player of the Washington Invitational in 2006 and 2007 and led Washington High School to back to back championships in the event.
 Roth was also named the Washington Invitational Most Outstanding Player in 2007 when he led the Panthers remarkable comeback victory over Memphis Briarcrest, TN (70-69 in OT), in the most exciting tournament finale in ToC history.
 Roth played college basketball for the Indiana Hoosiers.

 Jordan Prosser, 6’8″ PF 2007-2008

 Dyricus Simms-Edwards, 6’2″ SG 2007-2008

-.: DSE was an unstoppable force for two years in the State Farm ToC!
+.: DSE was an unstoppable force for two years in the ToC!
 His high-energy drives to the bucket were a perfect complement to the outside scoring of his teammates – Matt Roth and Ben Worner.
-DSE averaged 17 points and 6.3 assists in 2007 when he helped lead the Panthers to the City of Washington Invitational crown over Memphis Briarcrest-TN.
+DSE averaged 17 points and 6.3 assists in 2007 when he helped lead the Panthers to the Washington Invitational crown over Memphis Briarcrest-TN.
 He was named to two straight WI All-Tournament teams and averaged 22.3 points and seven assists per game in 2008.
 DSE is the 21st All-Time Leading Career Scorer in the ToC with 118 points.
 He also finished as the 4th all-time leader in assists with 40 in six games.
 DSE finished his collegiate career at Bradley University where he became the school’s all-time leader in steals.

 Joe Kelch, 5’9″ PG 2008-2010